ikzelf/zbxdb/README.md

 **Don't use a dba type account for this.
 Read only access is good enough**

 **Don't use a root account for this.
-Any OS user will do, if it can use zabbix-sender** Using high privileged accounts is not needed in Oracle.
+Any OS user that can use zabbix-sender will do** Using high privileged accounts is not needed in Oracle.

 # upgrading